Privacy policy

 8. Why we collect personal data

-The personal data we collect can help the charity in a number of ways.
+The personal data we collect can also help the charity in a number of ways.
 In other words, doing so furthers the ‘legitimate interests’ of the charity and the pursuit of our aims and objectives.
 This includes but is not limited to:

 • Providing more effective assistance to repeat callers to our helpline to prevent brain injury survivors having to explain their support needs each time they call.